foundriesio/docs/source/getting-started/flash-device/index.rst

 .. note::

-  The initial FoundriesFactory® set up and build can take more than 30 minutes to complete.
+  The initial FoundriesFactory® set up and build can take up to 20 minutes to complete.
-  How to keep track of the current build status can be found at the :ref:`gs-watch-build` page.
+  The current build status can be followed with steps listed in :ref:`gs-watch-build` page.
-  While you wait, please take this time to follow this introductory tutorial.

-   - :ref:`tutorial-gs-with-docker`.

 Prerequisites and Pre-Work
 --------------------------